-We consider KBN's capitalisation to be adequate relative to its low-risk assets.
-As of March 2019, the institution reported a 17.0% common equity Tier 1 (CET1, see Exhibit 4) capital ratio and a 22.4% total capital ratio.
-These metrics were well above a minimum

-CET1 requirement of 15.4% and a total capital requirement of 18.9% for that period, which include a pillar 2 add-on of 1.4% specific to KBN that is set by the Norwegian FSA.
-The requirements will rise by 50 basis points at the end of 2019, because of an increase in Norway's countercyclical capital buffer for banks to the maximum 2.5% from 2.0%.
+As of March 2020, KBN also reported a 16.5% common equity Tier 1 (CET1) capital ratio and a 21.6% total capital ratio.
+These metrics declined temporarily because of market volatility, but remained well above a minimum CET1 requirement of 14.1% and a total capital requirement of 17.6% for that period, which include a pillar 2 add-on of 2.3% specific to KBN that is set by the Norwegian FSA.
+The requirements were 70 basis points lower compared to the end of 2019 because of the partial release of the countercyclical buffer and an increase in KBN's pillar 2 requirement from 1.4% at the end of the year.